Your device must already have an older OpenWrt firmware installed, to be eligible for this “sysupgrade” procedure.

 Connect to the device via Ethernet cable (Use wireless only, if the device has no Ethernet connection options)

-Log into the LEDE's web admin GUI and in the System → Backup/Flash Firmware menu, go to the “Flash new firmware image” section.
+Log into the web interface and in the System → Backup/Flash Firmware menu, go to the “Flash new firmware image” section.

-Ensure that the LEDE firmware file you are about to flash matches your router model and is called “….sysupgrade.bin”, as you will upgrade an existing LEDE/OpenWrt system towards a newer LEDE firmware version.
+Ensure that the OpenWrt firmware file you are about to flash matches your router model and is called “….sysupgrade.bin” (the file type varies like .bin .tar.gz etc., but the key is “sysupgrade”), as you will upgrade an existing OpenWrt system towards a newer OpenWrt firmware version.

 In the “Flash new firmware image” section, click “Choose file” to select the image file, then click “Flash image…”.
 This displays a “Flash Firmware - Verify“ page, containing a SHA256 checksum of the image file just uploaded to the router.

-Check that the firmware-checksum displayed on the web GUI matches the SHA256 checksum from the LEDE downloaded page.
+Check that the firmware-checksum displayed in web interface matches the SHA256 checksum from the OpenWrt download page.
 If it does not match, do NOT continue, as it is a corrupt file and will likely brick your device.
-Note: If you are upgrading from OpenWRT 15.05, the 32 character displayed is an MD5 checksum, not SHA256.
+Note: If you are upgrading from OpenWrt 15.05, the 32 character displayed is an MD5 checksum, not SHA256.
 Please verify this MD5 checksum on your operating system before proceeding.

 If the checksum matches, click “Proceed”.
 This starts the “System - Flashing …” along with a spinning wheel and “Waiting for changes to be applied…”